-Opinion | Ranked-choice voting works.
-Get used to it.
+Opinion | Get used to ranked-choice voting.
+It works.

 At a moment when GOP legislatures are looking suspiciously at other modern forms of voting, such as mail-in balloting, “it is significant that Republicans are finding value in a reform,” noted Nick Troiano, executive director of Unite America, an organization that seeks to make politics less partisan.

-Troiano said Georgia’s new controversial new election law, which narrows the time between a general election and a runoff, has a provision in which military and overseas ballots will be cast with ranked-choice voting.
+Troiano said Georgia’s controversial new election law, which narrows the time between a general election and a runoff, has a provision in which military and overseas ballots will be cast with ranked-choice voting.

 And just this week, ruby-red Utah announced that nearly two dozen of its municipalities opted to try the process this year under a pilot program in that state; only two had done so when the experiment launched in 2019.